 Living simply wasn't popular when I started my simplicity journey.
 In fact, I've felt like an oddball for most of the years since I chose to let go of a great job and live my life with less stuff.
 I live in a neighborhood of relatively small homes.
 The realtor called our house a starter home when we bought it in 1986.
-Our modest neighborhood (with scattered run down homes) is tucked in a very high income area in the northern suburbs of Atlanta.
-There are million dollar homes less than eight miles from my house.
-These extravagant homes in my surrounding area have tempted me at times to be discontent.
+Our modest neighborhood (with scattered run down homes) is tucked in a very high income area in the northern suburbs of Atlanta, yet I am abundantly contented.

 In my past, there was a fierce battle inside me as I've resisted getting sucked into materialism.
 During my twenties, I really battled with wanting to have more.
 I can see now that the desire to have more was actually my way of trying to fill the yearnings in my soul that can only be filled by God.

 Since then I found contentment through a deep and personal relationship with Jesus.

 I learned the hard way that contentment doesn't come from material things.
 After a long season of financial hardship, my husband started a new career in the medical diagnostics (Biomedical Engineering) field in 2010.
 We have been on a mountaintop ever since.
 Being in the valley sure caused us to deeply appreciate the blessings.
 Going through the hard times taught me that we are given more to help others.
 God blesses us so we can bless those in need.

 I want to spend the rest of my life serving others and living a life of purpose.
 Those things go hand in hand with simplicity.

 In recent months, I discovered some great blogs about simply living.
 I was amazed at how simple living appears to be popular and maybe even the new normal.
 I don't feel like an oddball anymore.